samherring99/NightwingCurriculum/module_3_prompt_engineering/README.md

 #### Goals:

-- Clearly define the task objectives and desired model outputs.
+- Clearly define the task objectives and desired model outputs
-- Identify key prompts that provide necessary context and guidance to the model.
+- Identify key prompts that provide necessary context and guidance to the model
-- Consider the target audience, domain-specific requirements, and potential biases when formulating prompts.
+- Consider the target audience, domain-specific requirements, and potential biases when formulating prompts

 #### Readings:
 - 📖 [Prompt Engineering Basics](https://medium.com/academy-team/prompt-engineering-formulas-for-chatgpt-and-other-language-models-5de3a922356a)